Making Museum Design Participatory

 Creating #unserMuseum together

-In the next few years, the “Haus der Einwanderungsgesellschaft” (“House of Immigration Society”, working name) will be coming to the heart of Cologne's Kalk district.
+In the next few years, the Museum Selma will be coming to the heart of Cologne's Kalk district.
 There permanent and temporary exhibitions will explore how migration has been inscribed on German history and how it has shaped the ways we live together in society.
 The project DOMiDLabs: Making Museum Design Participatory grew out of DOMiD’s wish for wider community to be involved in the development and formation of the museum.

-DOMiDLabs is sponsored by the German Federal Cultural Foundation from 2021 through 2024.
-The goal of our project is to develop design concepts in a participatory way based on different topics in four laboratories (labs).
-Each lab will run for about eleven months and will conclude with an exhibition.
-The ideas and findings resulting from labs will be presented to the public in these exhibitions, and visitors will test and comment on them.
-The exhibitions will be displayed in various locations in Cologne between 2022 and 2024.
+DOMiDLabs was funded by the German Federal Cultural Foundation from 2021 until 2024.
+The goal of our project was to develop design concepts in a participatory way based on different topics in four laboratories (labs).
+Each lab run for about eleven months and concluded with an exhibition.
+The ideas and findings resulting from labs were presented to the public in these exhibitions, and visitors tested and commented on them.
+The exhibitions were displayed in various locations in Cologne between 2022 and 2024.

 The Laboratories